ocean1/awesome-thesis/readme.md

 ## Running experiments
-blabla don't wait for your advisor...
+Don't wait for your advisor to tell you your next step, be proactive! :)

 - [AWS]() - you can use an amazon micro instance for free for 1 year ;)